LukeWait/custom-shell/README.md

 - fastfetch: A tool to display system information in a fast and minimal way

 ## Development
+- How to customize starship
+- Modifying setup.sh
+- Modifying bashrc/zshrc

+## Testing
+This setup has been tested and is fully functional in the following environments:
+- **Advanced Terminal:**
+  - Kali 2024 using bash

+- **Basic Terminal/CLI Environment:**
+  - Ubuntu 22.04 using bash

-Work in progress.
-Things to do:
+### Work in progress:
-### setup.sh
-- Add dependencies for non debian and test
+- Add dependencies in setup.sh for non debian and test

-### .bashrc
-- Include .zshrc file based on .bashrc
+- Create .zshrc file based on .bashrc

-### starship.toml
-- Add some additional palettes
+- Add some additional palettes and customizable options to starship.toml

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.